Carpetfizz/Jimgur/README.md

 ##Deploy Jimgur

-Having multiple Jimgur bots are useful because each one can be responsible for one or two subreddits.
+Having multiple Jimgur bots is useful because each one can be responsible for one or two subreddits.

 1. Create a new reddit account for the bot, call it whatever you want.